-Essay 1, 200 points Essay 2, 250 points Essay 3, 300 points Essay 4, 100 points 3.5 pages 3.5 pp., plus Work Cited 4.5 pp., plus Works Cited 2.5 pages Analyzing a Text Writing about Literature Integrating Research Synthesizing and Applying
+Essay 1, 200 points Essay 2, 250 points Essay 3, 300 points Essay 4, 100 points 3 pages 3.5 pages, plus Work Cited 5 pages, plus Works Cited 2.5 pages Analyzing a Text Writing about Literature Integrating Research Synthesizing and Applying

-You are required to submit final drafts of all essays as attached files through Brightspace.
+You are required to submit final drafts of Essays 1-3 as attached files through Brightspace.
 Submitting the assignments through Brightspace also submits them automatically to Turnitin to check for plagiarism and use of artificial intelligence (AI), such as ChatGTP.
 Final drafts must be submitted by the end of the day (midnight) on their due dates.
 The late penalty for final drafts will be 5% for each 24-hour period, starting at the due date and time.
 Due dates and times for Essay 1-3 rewrites will be announced.
 The Essay 1 rewrite grade will replace the original grade (except for any original late penalty); Essay 2 and Essay 3 rewrite grades will be averaged with the original grades.
 The rewrites must be submitted through Brightspace by the end of the day (midnight) on the due dates, with the same 5% late penalty applied for each 24-hour period.
+The format and submission requirements for Essay 4 will be announced.
 You will not have an opportunity to rewrite Essay 4.